PHPSocialNetwork/phpfastcache/README.md

 Rich Development API
 ---------------------------

-Phpfastcache offers you a lot of usefull APIS:
+phpFastCache offers you a lot of usefull APIS:

 - get() // The getter, obviously
 - set() // The setter, for those who missed it